projnanda/projnanda/faq_nanda.md

 **Re-centralization Risk**: A centralized list inevitably leads to gatekeeping, rent-seeking, biased prioritization, and opaque censorship rules by whoever controls the list.

-The NANDA Index solves these problems through its decentralized "quilt" architecture, where multiple registries operate independently while maintaining global interoperability—preventing any single entity from controlling agent discovery.
+The NANDA Index solves these problems through its decentralized "quilt" architecture, where multiple registries operate independently while maintaining global interoperabilityâ€”preventing any single entity from controlling agent discovery.

 ## What is the "Quilt" architecture?